 - To implement a curriculum which focuses on the child as learner, and allows breadth and depth of learning, offering challenge and support, to enable staff to meet the needs of all learners through a creative, balanced and pupil-centred curriculum.

 - To deliver excellence in learning and teaching, where all learners are actively engaged in their own learning.

-To ensure that children know more, remember more and can do more across the curriculum in order to leave Bearwood Primary and Nursery School with the necessary knowledge and skills that they need to progress further on their learning journey.
+- To ensure that children know more, remember more and can do more across the curriculum in order to leave Bearwood Primary and Nursery School with the necessary knowledge and skills that they need to progress further on their learning journey.

-The curriculum is inclusive and aims for all pupils to be challenged.
+The curriculum is inclusive and aims for all pupils to deepen their learning.
 It focuses on knowledge and vocabulary development, as well as a range of experiences, which have been designed to increase children’s cultural capital, for example we include a wide range of trips to embed and bring learning to life.
 Your child will also have the chance to take part in a variety of additional curriculum experiences such as sporting and musical events in the local community and with other schools.
 It fulfils the requirements of the National Curriculum through carefully sequenced learning, with a clear progression of knowledge from Early Years to Year Six.
 Every subject has specific learning goals (sticky knowledge) which children are expected to remember, and this is closely monitored and tracked to ensure attainment is at the highest level for each child.
 It is designed based on a spiral curriculum, allowing children to return to and build upon previous learning, applying substantive and disciplinary knowledge to new challenges.

 Core Learning Values